jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 However, what may surprise you is that well over half of the individuals in the U.S. with an active mental illness did not receive any treatment in the past year[^nsduh].
 More than half!

-And for those with a substance use disorder, 9 out of 10 did not receive any treatment at all[^nsduh].
+And for those suffering with a substance use disorder, 9 out of 10 people did not receive any treatment at all[^nsduh].

 These mental healthcare statistics are even worse for vulnerable groups.
 African American & Hispanic Americans receive mental healthcare services at about half the rate of whites[^surgeongeneral].